arcot23/smart_tools/README.md

 # How to use command-line tools

 To get help, simply run respective executable with `-h` argument from your terminal.
 For example dissector can be run with `dissector.exe -h`.
-Run the command with positional arguments which are mandatory, but review the optional arguments `dissector.exe .\dir file.txt`.
+Run the command with positional arguments which are mandatory, but review the optional arguments `dissector.exe dir file*.txt`.

 To easily access these command-line tools, add the executable's directory to PATH (in Windows) environment variable `$Env:PATH`.
 Most tools also depends on a `config.yaml` file for certain additional settings.